AlexsLemonade/scpca-downstream-analyses/README.md

 #### What is Snakemake?

 The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using the [Snakemake](https://snakemake.github.io/) workflow manager.
-By using Snakemake, users can run the core downstream analysis pipeline with a single call, rather than having to run each [core downstream analysis script](core-analysis/) on its own.
+With Snakemake, users can run the core downstream analysis pipeline with a single call, rather than having to run each [core downstream analysis script](core-analysis/) on its own.
 Therefore, you will also need to install Snakemake before running the pipeline.

 #### How to install Snakemake